 I started feeling manky about three o’clock yesterday afternoon.
 Light headed, shivery, excessively fatigued.
 I couldn’t work out what was wrong.
 I’ve just come to the end of a course of antibiotics to combat a chest infection, so it couldn’t be anything to do with that.

 Time passed and at half past six I finally rang the doctor’s out-of-hours service, and they asked me to come down and see them at the local hospital.
 We left our house at a quarter to eight.
 We wouldn’t come back until quarter to one in the morning.
-And because I felt so rough, I couldn’t drive so we had to poppy up for taxis both ways (total cost, £15.00).
+And because I felt so rough, I couldn’t drive so we had to poppy up for Brockenhurst Taxis both ways (total cost, £15.00).
+It was not my first choice, I prefer to drive myself, but it was safer and the driver was very sympathetic.

 In between times, the out-of-hours GP sent me to A & E where, after hanging around for an hour with the sick, lame, lazy, and drunk, I underwent assessments with the triage nurse, an A & E nurse, and a junior doctor.
 He ordered a full set of bloods, a couple of paracetamol to get my temperature down, and a set of chest X rays.